-Medieval ‘Zombie Threat’ And What Villagers Did About It
+Here's How Medieval Villagers Stopped Zombie Invasions

 Simon Mays, skeletal biologist at Historic England, said the evidence that medieval villagers in Wharram Percy mutilated the corpses to stave off the perceived zombie threat seems to fit better than any other theory.

-About the fear of zombies in the Middle Ages, Mays went on to say this demonstrates the “dark side of medieval beliefs”.
-It also shows us how different medieval perception were to our own.
+About the fear of zombies in the Middle Ages, Mays went on to say this demonstrates the “dark side of medieval beliefs.”
+It also shows us how different medieval perception was to our own.

 [Featured Image by Francisco Seco/AP Images]